John-Davidson-8/fem-qr-code/README.md

 One aspect that is yet challenging me is inserting a media query in order to expand the the blue-grey background.
 The QR component does not alter in size on any screen.

-Below is the aforementioned picture class, I eventually did not use.
-The reason I used a conventional div element to contian the image was to be able to add border radius in the CSS, I had to add add overflow property with the value of hidden for the border radius to work.
+Below is the aforementioned picture class.
+I eventually did not use it.
+The reason I used a conventional div element to contain the image was to be able to add border radius in the CSS, I had to add add overflow property with the value of hidden for the border radius to work.

 - The HTML below is a picture element, which was new to me.